On the Mechanisms of Collaborative Learning in VAE Recommenders: Collaboration Mechanism in VAE-based CF

 \textbf{Expansion. } $\, \Pr\!\big[\|\mathbf{x}_u'-\mathbf{x}_v'\|_1\ge \delta\big] \;\ge\; \sum_{k=U_\delta}^{s} \binom{s}{k}\big(2\rho(1-\rho)\big)^k\big(1-2\rho(1-\rho)\big)^{s-k}.$

 \end{theorem}

 \begin{proof} See Appendix \ref{sec:proof_masked}. \end{proof}

-\paragraph{Result-3 (Masking induces \emph{stochastic} neighborhood mixing).} Random masks perturb pairwise distances \emph{stochastically} i.e., each draw can \emph{contract} or \emph{expand} $\|\mathbf{x}'_u-\mathbf{x}'_v\|_1$.
-Under Lemma~\ref{thm:locality}, contractions propagate to latent space; if the realized $\delta$ satisfies $L_\phi\,\delta<r_{\mathrm{share}}(u,v;\theta)$, an SGD step on $v$ strictly reduces $\mathcal{L}_u$ (cf.\ Theorem~\ref{thm:sharing}).
-On the other hand, expansions can push pairs outside the sharing radius, weakening local collaboration.
-This creates a pattern where latent representations of distant groups become intermittently entangled via contractions, while within-group cohesion diffuses due to occasional expansions (Setting-2, Figure~\ref{fig:tsne}).
+\paragraph{Result-3 (Masking induces \emph{stochastic} neighborhood mixing).} Theorem~\ref{thm:masked} quantifies how random masking can \emph{stochastically} contract or expand the $\ell_1$ distance between two users' interaction vectors.
+Under Lemma~\ref{thm:locality}, contractions propagate to latent space; when the realized distance falls within the sharing radius (Theorem~\ref{thm:sharing}), an SGD step on $v$ benefits $u$, even if the original (unmasked) pair was far apart.
+This creates \emph{intermittent} long-range sharing events that inject global collaborative signal.
+Conversely, expansions can push genuine neighbors outside the sharing radius, increasing gradient variance and weakening local transfer.
+The net effect is global mixing through occasional contractions at the cost of neighborhood drift from expansions (Setting-2, Figure~\ref{fig:tsne}).